-a natural rock formation in the state of Victoria which anchors the Great Ocean Road.
-No cars were in view, just the beach, rocks and a seagull skipping across the sand.
-Better red All of the other imagery - the red centre, cities and rainforest - flows out from there.
+All of the other imagery -the red centre, cities, and rainforest-flows out Better red from there.
 Fire up Forza Horizon 3 and the first drive you take rockets you down the Great Ocean Road, past the Twelve Apostles.
-What's incredible is that Horizon 3 has made me appreciate the places I've travelled to even more, from the simple Coalcliff Bridge to the burnt hues of the Outback.
-(Sure, the map makes no sense when compared to the real thing, but getting hung up on that is a fool's errand.)
-You can't have a racing game without cars, and Horizon 3, more than other racers, is a time capsule for Australian motors.
-All three Australian car manufacturers - Toyota, Ford and Holden - are shuttering this year.
-For many Australians this is still unfathomable, and yet the final hero cars of each - respectively the Camry, Falcon and Commodore - have already rolled off each production line.
-While Toyota's family-sized shopping trolley holds as much cultural cache as your uncle's Vauxhall Cavalier, the Falcon and Commodore are mainstays, especially in local motorsport.
-I'm amazed it's taken this long for Australian cars to feature in racers, so it's bittersweet that it comes at a time when the local manufacturing industry is winding down.
-However, a recent patch accidentally pushed the dev-only build of the game out to PC owners, and it showed off a tantalising clutch of upcoming DLC cars.
-Porsches and rally heroes aside, a VK Commodore was also in the mix.
+What's incredible is that Forza Horizon 3 has made me appreciate places I've travelled to even more, from the simple Coalcliff Bridge to the burnt hues of the Outback.
+(Sure, the map makes no sense but don't get hung up on that.)
+Forza Horizon 3, more than other racers, is a time capsule for Australian motors.
+All three Australian car manufacturers-Toyota, Ford, and Holden-are shuttering this year.
+For many Australians this is still unfathomable, and yet the final hero cars of each-respectively the Camry, Falcon and, Commodore-have already rolled off each production line.
+While Toyota's family-sized shopping trolley holds as much cultural cache as your uncle's Vauxhall Cavalier, the Falcon and Commodore are mainstays.
+I'm amazed it's taken this long for Australian cars to feature in racers. so it's bittersweet that it comes at a time when the local manufacturing industry is winding down.
+However, a recent patch accidentally pushed the dev-only build of the game out to PC owners, and it showed off a tantalizing clutch of upcoming DLC cars, such as the VK Commodore.
 It's boxy and ugly, but ultimately legendary thanks to its success on the racetrack in the '80s.
 I can't wait.
 I'll leave you with a recommendation.
 Turn off everything in the HUD, kill the music, grab the Holden Maloo or Ford Falcon Ute, and go driving in the near chase cam.
 Skirt around the map and admire the shifting skies.
 Playground had a huge canvas on which to paint, and it's covered it spectacularly.
-THE OFFICIAL XBOX MAGAZINE